 I use the same technique as anatomy to study physiology.
 I find that in class terms are explained a lot more than in a textbook and it’s easier to understand certain concepts.
 Physiology used to be the class I struggled most with because you have to understand what you’re learning and then the memorization will be logic, if you try to memorize without understanding what you’re learning it’ll be a lot more difficult.

 For cardiology and respiratory physiology I read every chapter 4 times in a row.
 I found that in respiratory and cardiology there were so many terms I didn’t quite understand the first few times and by the fourth time I was able to kind of anticipate on what was coming and I could focus on understanding the topic a lot more.

 Another class that’s often given in one block is biochemistry.
-We get a max of 3 lessons and I often find that these lectures are rushed a little too much.
-So it’s important to try and differentiate the most important topics from less important topics.
+We get a maximum of 3 lessons and I often find that these lectures are rushed a little too much.
+There is little time to actually understand a concept.
+It’s important to understand key concepts here!
+Differentiate things that are more important from those that are not.

 5. Cadaver dissections

 Every year we have to do cadaver dissections in some blocks.
 It’s kind of odd to say this but I love these dissection classes.
 I find that you learn so much more from looking at actual structures and asking questions to the dissection assistents.
 Definitely if you have cadaver time, go there, check out as much as possible.
 Be prepared preferably take a list with you.

 I was advised a great book named ‘a photographic atlas’ where there are great pictures of perfect cadavers.

 Another course within our block systems is radio anatomy.
 We get a few examples in class and then use net anatomy.
 A great site if your university provides this one too!
 Should you want to learn radio-anatomy I’d suggest that you’d actually make some online quizzes.
 Make mistakes and learn from them.